 “I made a little bracelet for her after the Games, in the same shape as the medal.”

-Two years little she married a young Spanish prince called Juan Carlos and since 1975, she has been Queen of Spain.
+Two years little she married a young Spanish prince called Juan Carlos and in 1975 became Queen of Spain.

 He didn’t know it at the time but Constantine’s Olympic career was over – at least as a participant.